14 Things that Happen When You Start a Beginner Weight-Lifting Workout

 Your program won’t look how you pictured

-When it comes to strength training, most people think of bicep curls, but those aren’t actually the best for beginners, says Singer.
+When it comes to weight lifting, most people think of bicep curls, but those aren’t actually the best for beginners, says Singer.
 “That’s a very isolated exercise—you’re working a very small muscle group there,” he says.
 “You want to start off using your body together as opposed to isolating one muscle group.”
-Moves like pushups, bench presses, and dumbbell rows use more muscles, he says.
+Moves like push-ups, bench presses, and dumbbell rows use more muscles, he says.
 Avoid these exercise moves that work against you.

 You’ll work muscles you never use

-Strength training targets muscles that you rarely work in your day-to-day life.
+Weight lifting targets muscles that you rarely work in your day-to-day life.
 “They’re using muscles they literally didn’t know they had,” says Singer.
 You might run into a learning curve while you figure out what it feels like to use those muscles, he says, but you should get the hang of it in a couple of weeks.
+Check out these 8 health problems that can be improved with strength training.

 Exercise will become a priority